Grand Union Canal: History

-A five/mile (eight-km) section of the Oxford Canal forms the main line of the Grand Union between Braunston and Napton-on-the-Hill.
+A five-mile (eight-km) section of the Oxford Canal forms the main line of the Grand Union between Braunston and Napton-on-the-Hill.
 Although the Grand Union intended to buy the Oxford Canal and Coventry Canal, these purchases did not take place.

 The section of the main line between Brentford and Braunston (formerly the Grand Junction Canal) was built as a 'wide' or 'broad' canal – that is, its locks were wide enough to accommodate two narrowboats abreast (side by side) or a single wide barge up to 14 ft in beam.

-However, the onward sections from Braunston to Birmingham had been built as 'narrow' canals – that is, the locks could accommodate only a single narrowboat.
-An Act of Parliament of 1931 was passed authorising a key part of the modernisation scheme of the Grand Union, supported by government grants.
+The onward sections from Braunston to Birmingham had been built as 'narrow' canals, that is, the locks could accommodate only a single narrowboat.
+The Grand Union Canal Act 1931 (21 & 22 Geo.
+5. c. xc) was passed authorising a key part of the modernisation scheme of the Grand Union, supported by government grants.
 The narrow locks (and several bridges) between Napton and Camp Hill Top Lock in Birmingham were rebuilt to take widebeam boats or barges up to 12 ft 6 in in beam, or two narrowboats.
 The canal was dredged and bank improvements carried out: the depth was increased to 5 ft 6 in to allow heavier cargoes, and the minimum width increased to 26 ft to enable two boats of 12 feet 6 inches to pass.
 Lock works were completed in 1934 when the Duke of Kent opened the new broad locks at Hatton, and other improvements finished by 1937.